codythayer/codythayer/README.md

 <h2>📚 Academic Projects:</h2>

-*XXXXXCapstoneXXXXXX Project Reports for three of my Data Science Master's courses.
-All accompanying code for these projects can be found in the appropriately named repository.
-Ordered from most recent to oldest.
-Progression of my work.*
+*My capstone data science project and various other projects completed during my time at Boston University in order from most recent to oldest.
+All accompanying code for these projects can be found in the appropriately named repository.*

 - <b>Boston University M.S.
 Data Science Capstone Project</b>
   - [Predicting Depression Using Machine Learning Models](https://github.com/codythayer/depression_capstone/blob/main/README.md)